microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraFederationProperty.md

 ## Description

-the `Get-EntraFederationProperty` cmdlet gets key settings from both the Microsoft Entra ID Federation Services 2.0 server and Microsoft Online.
+The `Get-EntraFederationProperty` cmdlet gets key settings from both the Microsoft Entra ID Federation Services 2.0 server and Microsoft Online.

 You can use this information to troubleshoot authentication problems caused by mismatched settings between the Microsoft Entra ID Federation Services 2.0 server and Microsoft Online.